rsm-gh/akbl/README.md

 * Why not to let distributions do their thing?

-  * Normally the GNU/Linux software is always released with installation batchs, and then, the maintainers of each Distribution create a custom package and include it into their repositories.
+  * Normally, the GNU/Linux software is always released with installation batchs, and then, the maintainers of each Distribution create a custom package and include it into their repositories.
 If you are a maintainer you can feel you free to do it.
   * In the old times (before 2016) I used to create Debian packages and I even had my own repository, but I do not have the time to maintain it anymore.
 It is too much time consuming to release packages for each distribution (Debian, Noobuntu, ArchLinux..).
-  * Create a package means that I made a release, I don't release AKBL.
+  * Creating a package means that I made a release, I don't release AKBL.

 * Why not create a binary?